MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-guests.md

 Manage guest access in Microsoft Teams
 ======================================

 **Guest** is a user/license type in Microsoft Teams that is included with all Office 365 Business Premium, Office 365 Enterprise, and Office 365 Education subscriptions.
 No additional Office 365 license is necessary.
 Teams guest access is a tenant-level setting and is turned off by default.
-For details about how to enable guest access, see [Turn on or off guest access to Microsoft Teams](set-up-guests.md).
+For details about how to enable guest access, see [Turn on or off guest access to Microsoft Teams](set-up-guests.md), or use the [Guest access checklist ](guest-access-checklist.md) to walk you through the setup.

 After the **Guest** user/license type is turned on, you can configure settings for guests via the controls described in [Manage Microsoft Teams settings for your organization](enable-features-office-365.md) and [Manage Teams during the transition to the new Microsoft Teams admin center](manage-teams-skypeforbusiness-admin-center.md).